 Selecting a dog breed to bring home is an exciting process for new owners.
 There are so many variations and breeds to choose from!
-But what makes medium sized dogs so attractive is that they’re not too small, but not too big.
-They’re just right in size.
+But what makes medium-sized dogs so attractive is that they’re the perfect size for most families.

-How many medium dog breeds are there?
-Currently, the AKC recognizes just 45 dog breeds in this size class.
-Compared to small and large dog breeds, this category has the fewest number of breeds.
+So, how many medium dog breeds are there?
+According to the AKC, there are just 45 recognized dog breeds in this class of size.
+In fact, compared to small and large dog breeds, this category has the fewest number of breeds.

-Though there are many more medium dogs out there, here are the ones that are actually recognized and placed in an official dog group.
+Though there are many more medium dogs out there, here are the ones that are actually recognized by the American Kennel Club.
 If we missed any medium-sized dog breeds, feel free to leave us a message in the comments section below!

 Table of Contents